Cotton Owens: 1960–1965

-As Cotton transitioned to NASCAR's Grand National "Stock Car" division, he cemented his place among the sport's elite drivers building and driving Pontiacs wearing his now-signature red and white color scheme and infamous #6.
+As Owens transitioned to NASCAR's Grand National "Stock Car" division, he cemented his place among the sport's elite drivers building and driving Pontiacs wearing his now-signature red and white color scheme and infamous No. 6.
 What made Owens great was not only his driving ability but his mechanical aptitude and car preparation that made him a force to be reckoned with wherever he raced, on dirt or the pavement.
-Cotton captured 5 Grand National victories through 1960–62 as a driver, and also put several notable drivers behind the wheel, including Bobby Johns, Ralph Earnhardt, Marvin Panch, Fireball Roberts, Junior Johnson, and fellow Spartanburger David Pearson, who was making a name for himself as an up-and-coming driver.
-Cotton Owens Garage earned 6 victories during these years, as well as 31 Top Fives and 38 Top Ten finishes, and 5 Pole Positions.
+Owens captured five Grand National victories through 1960–62 as a driver, and also put several notable drivers behind the wheel, including Bobby Johns, Ralph Earnhardt, Marvin Panch, Fireball Roberts, Junior Johnson, and fellow Spartanburger David Pearson, who was making a name for himself as an up-and-coming driver.
+Cotton Owens Garage earned six victories during these years, as well as 31 top-five and 38 top-ten finishes, and five pole positions.
 Owens put his Pontiac on Pole for the 1960 Daytona 500 and also shattered the qualifying record at Darlington with a 126.146 mph average speed.

-In 1962 he hired the legendary driver and car owner Junior Johnson.
+In 1962, Owens hired the legendary driver and car owner Junior Johnson.
 He also started his relationship with fellow Spartanburg resident David Pearson.
 He came out of retirement in 1964 to prove that he could beat Pearson.
 He beat Pearson in his final career win (at Richmond).
-Two races later he finished second in his final career race (to Ned Jarrett).
+Two races later, he finished second in his final career race (to Ned Jarrett).

-In 1962 Chrysler Motor Company consulted Cotton Owens, Ray Nichels, Ray Fox, and Maurice Petty about its future in stock car racing.
+In 1962, Chrysler Motor Company consulted Owens, Ray Nichels, Ray Fox, and Maurice Petty about its future in stock car racing.
 Owens mentioned to Gail Porter that Chrysler had a powerplant in the old Hemi engines of the 1950s and suggested that they convert them for modern racing.
 "I was more than a little surprised when he told me that if I was willing to come with Chrysler, they would build a completely new Hemi," recalled Cotton.